eSTAR Pilot program by Health Canada & US FDA

 The revolution in the digital sector has resulted in the Internet of Things (IoT), Software as a Medical Device (SaMD), Internet of Medical Things (IoMT) and other connected devices permeating the healthcare environment, both in hospital and home, has ended up with the possibility of cyberattacks and intrusions against the connected medical devices and the networks to which such a device is connected.

 Most Medical devices are connected to the Internet, hospital networks, and other medical devices to provide health care and increase the ability of healthcare providers to treat patients.
-These features also increase potential risks for Cybersecurity.
-Medical devices, like other computer systems, are vulnerable to security breaches, potentially impacting the safety and effectiveness of the device.

 Since 2005, the FDA has tried to accomplish and enhance medical device cybersecurity, and the latest FDA effort is to create draft guidance that expects security throughout the total product life cycle (TPLC).
-Another effort is the Protecting and Transforming Cyber Health Care Act of 2022 (PATCH Act of 2022),which, if passed, would revise the existing Federal Food, Drug, and Cosmetic Act.

 The FDA guidance establishes six broad expectations on the Secure Product Development Framework (SPDF), which covers all aspects of a product’s life cycle, for the development, release, support, and decommission and satisfy Quality System Regulations (QSR) under 21 CFR Part 820: